Risk-averse design of tall buildings for uncertain wind conditions: Acknowledgments

 \section{Acknowledgments}

 We thank David~Andersson, Michael~Andre, Quentin~Ayoul-Guilmard, Dagmawi~Bekel, Sami~Bidier, Sundar~Ganesh, Matthew~Keller, Alex~Michalski, Fabio~Nobile, Marc~Nu\~{n}ez, Riccardo~Rossi, Riccardo~Tosi, and the rest of the ExaQUte project for helpful discussions.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 800898.
 UK and BW gratefully acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) within the project WO 671/11-1.
 AK acknowledges the support of Deutsche Akademische Austauschdienst (DAAD).
-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344, LLNL-JRNL-832223.